Lenton Times

 12 Roe Mrs. Sarah, dairyman

-Bayley T. & Co (1931) Limited,leather dressers (W. S. Oldham, managing director; D. Pearson sec.)
+Bayley T. &Co (1931) Limited,leather dressers (W. S. Oldham, managing director; D. Pearson sec.)

 Canal Bridge, leading to Spring Close

-Spring Works, Cassel & Keeble Ltd. spring seating mfrs
+Spring Works, Cassel &Keeble Ltd. spring seating mfrs

 For many years the Roe family ran a dairy business from premises at No. 12.
 Their cows were usually kept in fields on the opposite side of the road.
 When Jack Roe died in the late 1930s, the buildings were bought by a Mr. Farnsworth as a depot for the milk from his Trentside Farm.
 With the exception of No. 4, Leengate was cleared of these old buildings in the early 1960s and the site of No. 12 provided the site of the new home for the Monty Hind Boys Club which moved there in 1967 from its old premises on Willoughby Street.
 Just as the Boys Club was establishing itself on Leengate, Bayley's the leather dressers were closing down after many years in Lenton.
-The Bell Fruit Company subsequently took over the buildings and, as most people know, are still there.
-Among the articles we are eager to write is one on the Bayley’s factory, but it appears that all the company’s documents have now been destroyed.
-If anyone can help us with information or photographs, we should be delighted to hear from them.